rifsxd/Game-Unlocker-Extended/README.md

-# Game-Unlocker
+# Game-Unlocker Extended
-## Unlock higher FPS in games
+## Unlock hidden features and graphics options
-Spoof your device as different model for specific games to unlock higher FPS
+Spoof your device as different model for specific games and apps to unlock hidden features and graphics options.

 ## Features

-- Device spoofing for enhanced gaming experiences.
+- Device spoofing for enhanced gaming experiences and special features.
-- Compatibility with a wide range of popular gaming applications.
+- Compatibility with a wide range of popular games and applications.
 - Easy installation and no configuration.

 ## Table of Contents